iamtimsmith/netlify-portfolio_v2/content/blog/2019-06-10-getting-started-with-the-linux-cli/index.md

 I bring this up because the command line can be very intimidating to people who are unfamiliar with it, but after learning a few simple commands it will change your life.
 I find myself using the command line for just about everything I can because it's faster and easier in a lot of cases than using the GUI, or Graphical User Interface.

-<video src="https://media.giphy.com/media/NhBH9RHZdpk4g/giphy.mp4" autoplay loop muted></video>
+<video src="https://media.giphy.com/media/NhBH9RHZdpk4g/giphy.mp4" playsinline autoplay loop muted></video>

 ## What is the Command Line Interface?